devppong/puddl-xtension/Readme.md

 ## Usage

-Once the Puddl.io extension is installed, it will automatically preload the ChatGPT model at the start of each conversation.
-You can use the ChatGPT interface as usual, and the model will generate responses much faster than before.

-## Contributing

-If you would like to contribute to the development of Puddl.io, please see the [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-Puddl.io is released under the [MIT License](LICENSE).
+Once the Puddl extension is installed, it will provide you with an option to choose an improved prompt, please use the replace button to use generated prompt